stormpath/stormpath-sdk-java/docs/source/config.rst

 Stormpath Client
 ----------------

-The |project| depends on a Stormpath SDK ``Client`` instance to communicate with Stormpath for most functionality.
+The |project| depends on a Stormpath ``Client`` instance to communicate with Stormpath for most functionality.
 You may configure the client via ``stormpath.*`` properties as necessary.

 API Key
 ~~~~~~~